Reading and Phonics

 Children read individually, in small groups and as a whole class.
 A variety of different genres are chosen at an appropriate level of ability for each group of children.
 As well as being able to read the text, children are encouraged to discuss the content of the book, and their opinions about people, places and events are sought.
 The more able readers will be asked about the varied themes of different texts.

 Our core reading scheme is Bug Club.
 We supplement this with a huge variety of other literature including Oxford Reading Tree and Rapids Reading and Phonics.
 Teachers use these resources when they feel it will result in even more progress.
+Over the last four years, 100% or our pupils have reached the required standard in phonics.

 Key Stage 2